 "The task of reflecting upon and articulating my approaches to teaching led me to more consciously realise my strengths but also identify opportunities for improvement.
 The PRD scheme challenges one to draw out and make explicit the knowledge one has accrued.
 So, whilst it is a significant undertaking, the effect is rejuvenating".

-The Professional Recognition and Development (PRD) Scheme provides a mechanism for recognising teaching experience, leading to one of four categories of fellowship (Associate Fellowship, Fellowship, Senior Fellowship, Principal Fellowship) of the Higher Education Academy (HEA).
+The Professional Recognition and Development (PRD) Scheme provides a mechanism for recognising teaching experience, leading to one of four categories of fellowship (Associate Fellowship, Fellowship, Senior Fellowship, Principal Fellowship) of the Higher Education Academy (HEA) - now AdvanceHE.

-It is underpinned by the HEA's UK Professional Standards Framework for Teaching and Learning in HE (UKPSF).
+The Scheme is underpinned by the UK Professional Standards Framework for Teaching and Learning in HE (UKPSF).
 Participants are supported to produce an evaluative account of their practice via peer review workshops and guidance from CLT staff.

 Please note that if you are a new lecturer, with less than three years' full-time teaching expereince, you are required to take the PGCert route to HEA Fellowship instead.

-Support workshops are run throughout the year (download the slides here); we can also facilitate small teams of staff in Schools working together to submit applications.
+Initial briefings (download the slides here) and support workshops are run throughout the year; we can also facilitate small teams of staff in Schools working together to submit applications.

 There are two routes to gaining Associate Fellowship, Fellowship and Senior Fellowship categories of recogntion, the written-only route, and the e-portfolio & professional dialogue route.
 Principal Fellowship can be applied for via a written route only.